thePlatform/thePlatform-video-manager/README.md

 # == Installation ==

 Copy the folder "thePlatform-video-manager" with all included files into the "wp-content/plugins" folder of WordPress.
-Activate the plugin and set your MPX credentials in the plugin settings interface.
+Activate the plugin and set your mpx credentials in the plugin settings interface.

 # == Screenshots ==

 1. thePlatform's Setting screen
 2. View your media library, search for videos, and sort the returned media set
 3. Modify video metadata
-4. Easily embed videos from MPX into your posts
+4. Easily embed videos from mpx into your posts
-5. Upload media to your MPX account
+5. Upload media to your mpx account

 # == Changelog ==